area9innovation/fast/plow/readme.md

    ``BExp`.
 Typing happens in `ttypeInference` and then we get a bmodule from `dmodule2bmodule`.
    BExp = Backend, Typed Expressions.
-   Status: Subtyping to be done.
+   Status: Mostly done.
+Fixing bugs in type checker.

 4. Then plug into the backends.
+Initial JS backend exists. js=1

 This pipeline is exposed by